Dr. Graham Brown

 Gustavson School of Business

 Dr. Brown began his post-secondary education through his BA in Psychology, which he graduated with from the University of Victoria in 1997.
-Dr. Brown continued his education, graduating with a Masters of Science in Family Ecology from the University of Utah in 2000, and graduating with a PhD in Organizational Behavior and Human Resources from the University of British Columbia in 2005.
+Dr. Brown continued his education, graduating with a Masters of Science in Family Ecology from the University of Utah in 2000, and graduating with a PhD in Organizational Behaviour and Human Resources from the University of British Columbia in 2005.
 Dr. Brown’s dissertation, which explored territoriality in organizations, was recognized for the PhD Dissertation Award from the International Alliance of Human Resource Research in 2007.
 Dr. Brown has continued his research on territoriality since graduating with his PhD, which he describes in this interview for the University of Victoria Faces of Research series.
 Dr. Brown notes that “territoriality is the study of how people claim objects and those can be tangible to intangible objects, things as simple as a stapler or a pen to ideas or roles they might play in an organization, to even relationships.”
 Dr. Brown’s first study regarding territoriality looked at how employees personalize their workspace to express their identity through their territory.
-To learn more about Dr. Brown’s research, watch this video.

 After graduating with his PhD, Dr. Brown began teaching at Singapore Management University, where he spent four years as an assistant professor.
 During his time at Singapore Management University, Dr. Brown was responsible for developing a model leadership program for the university, and was recognized for his teaching and research through multiple awards and grants.
 Dr. Brown was recognized in the top twenty teachers at Singapore Management University each year from 2005-2008, earning him his place on the Dean’s List for Teaching Excellence each of those years.
 Additionally, in 2006-2007, Dr. Brown won the Lee Foundation Fellowship for Research Excellence and received the Singapore Management University Research Grant.
 After teaching at Singapore Management University, Dr. Brown began teaching at the University of British Columbia in 2009.
 During his time at UBC, Dr. Brown was awarded the UBC Dean’s Research Grant in 2009 and a SSHRC Grant for Research in 2010.
 Dr. Brown joined the Gustavson School of Business at the University of Victoria in 2012 as an Assistant Professor teaching entrepreneurship.